-The following example can help illustrate the purpose of equating.
-Figure 3.1 provides an example of the relationship between raw scores and scale scores relative to the performance standards (or cut scores) on two STAAR grade 8 science test forms that vary slightly in difficulty.
-The scale scores required for the Level II: Satisfactory Academic Performance and Level III: Advanced Academic Performance standards remain the same across both test forms: 4000 is the recommended cut score for Level II, and 4406 is the cut score for Level III.
-The raw scores required to achieve Level II and Level III on the spring 2015 form were 41 and 47, respectively, while the raw scores required to achieve Level II and Level III on the spring 2016 form were 39 and 46, respectively.
-At first glance, it might appear that less was expected of students for them to achieve Level II and Level III in 2016 than in 2015, but this would be a misinterpretation.
-Rather, the test questions on the 2016 test form were slightly more difficult than the test questions on the 2015 test form, when taken as a whole, so a student who scored a 39 on the more difficult 2016 test form would have been expected to achieve a score of 41 on the easier 2015 test form.
+The following example illustrates the purpose of equating.
+Figure 3.1 provides an example of the relationship between raw scores and scale scores relative to the performance standards (or cut scores) on two STAAR Algebra I test forms that vary slightly in difficulty.
+The scale scores required for Meets Grade Level and Masters Grade Level remain the same across both test forms: 4000 is the cut score for Meets Grade Level, and 4333 is the cut score for Masters Grade Level.
+The raw scores required to achieve these performance levels on the spring 2017 test form were 34 and 42, respectively.
+The raw scores required to achieve these performance levels on the spring 2018 form were 33 and 41, respectively.
+At first glance, it might appear that less was expected of students for them to achieve these performance standards in 2018 than in 2017, but this would be a misinterpretation.
+Rather, the set of test questions on the 2018 test were slightly more difficult than the set of test questions on the 2017 test.
+So, a student who scored a 33 on the more difficult 2018 test form would have been expected to achieve a score of 34 on the easier 2017 test.